marcelpetrick/DevNotes/BeenThereSeenThat/20240523_Meet_Qt_Munich_smartvillage/README.md

 Shoutout to @michael zuchtriegel, @jakub, @mauricce and everyone attending and making this event possible.
 Thank you.

 Btw.
-Qt World Smmit 2025 takes place in Munich, woah!
+Qt World Summit 2025 takes place in Munich, woah!

 #neverstoplearning #bestpractice #meetqt #qtws